flipper83/protohipster/README.md

 protohipster
 ============

-This is an small example about use clean architecture on Android development.
+this is a small example that uses clean architecture on Android development